 libforensic1394

-I used Freddie Witherden’s libforensic1394 libraries to connect over Firewire and dump the RAM into a binary file.
-I couldn’t find a script that used the libraries to perform the dump, so I wrote a small Python script that uses the library.
+I used Freddie Witherden’s libforensic1394 libraries to connect over Firewire and dump the RAM into a binary file. (local copy) I couldn’t find a script that used the libraries to perform the dump, so I wrote a small Python script that uses the library.
 It also is capable (tested, and confirmed) of performing DMA imaging of Windows 7, and Linux 2.6 systems with Firewire.
-The script is available here (ramdump.py).

 Getting the libaries built is pretty simple.
 I tested on a Ubuntu 11.04 system, and a few libraries and programs that are needed weren’t installed by default: